-The Orange County Sheriff-Coroner Department shall investigate all complaints of alleged racial/ bias based profiling complaints against its Members.
+The Orange County Sheriff-Coroner Department shall investigate all complaints of alleged biasbased policing or racial or identity profiling against its Members.
 Members found to be in violation of this policy are subject to discipline in accordance with this Department's disciplinary policy.